skllfi/sparkle/docs/docs/dns-manager.md

 !!! info

-    Custom DNS changes are applied to all active adapters and flush the DNS cache.
+    Custom DNS changes are applied to The active Wifi And Ethernet adapters and flush the DNS cache.